Sampling using Adaptive Regenerative Processes: Theory

 \begin{assumption} The support of $\kappa^-$ is bounded: the set

-is a compact subset of $\R^d$. \end{assumption} \begin{remark} When we use Brownian motion as local dynamics, this is a weak condition, holding for instance when $\pi$ satisfies a suitable sub-exponential tail condition \citep{Wang2019TheoQSMC}. \end{remark}
+is a compact subset of $\R^d$. \end{assumption} \begin{remark} When we use Brownian motion as local dynamics, this is a weak condition, holding for instance when $\pi$ satisfies a suitable sub-exponential tail condition \citep{Wang2019TheoQSMC}. \end{remark} Henceforth, to reduce the notational burden and to aid readability, we assume that we are using Brownian motion for local dynamics, so $\Gamma$ reduces to Lebesgue measure.
+However the analysis extends to the more general reversible case.

 Thus, the sub-Markov semigroup corresponding to the diffusion $X$, killed at rate $\kappa^+$ can also be realised as a self-adjoint semigroup on $\mathcal L^2(\Gamma)$.
 Furthermore, there exists a transition sub-density $p^{\kappa^+}(t,x,y)$, as in \cite{Kolb2012}, following from the derivation of \cite{Demuth2000}: writing $T_1$ for the first killing event,